2021 Atlantic Coast Conference football season

 The 2021 Atlantic Coast Conference football season, part of the 2021 NCAA Division I FBS football season, was the 69th season of college football play for the Atlantic Coast Conference (ACC).
 It began on September 2, 2021, and ended on December 31, 2021.
 The ACC consists of 14 members in two divisions.

-The entire 2021 schedule was released on January 28, 2021.

-Previous season

-Clemson defeated Notre Dame 34–10 in the ACC Football Championship Game.
-The victory, along with a 10–1 regular season record, earned Clemson a berth in the College Football Playoff.
-The Tigers were the number two seed in the playoff and faced Ohio State in the 2021 Sugar Bowl, where the Tigers lost 28–49.

 Preseason

 ACC Kickoff

 The 2021 ACC Kickoff was held on July 21 and 22nd at the Westin hotel in Charlotte, North Carolina.
 Each team had their head coach and three players available to talk to the media at the event.
 Coverage of the event was televised on ACC Network.
 On July 26, 2021, the ACC Preseason Media Poll was released, which projected Clemson to win its 7th consecutive ACC title.